warmcat/libwebsockets/lib/drivers/button/README.md

 click|down-up-click (it's classified when it went up and cannot be a longclick) longclick|down-longclick-up (it's classified while still down) doubleclick|down-up-down-doubleclick-up (classified as soon as second click down long enough)

+If the regime is configured for it, any "down" may be followed by one or more "stilldown" at intervals if the button is down long enough